emarussoo/SERVICE_REGISTRY/README.md

-Distributed Service Registry System using gRPC and Go This project implements a distributed system architecture based on the Service Registry pattern.
+Distributed Service Registry System using gRPC and Go.
+This project implements a distributed system architecture based on the Service Registry pattern.

 ---> System Architecture